alexreardon/fullon-markdown/details.md

 ### Travelling to and from camp

-We will be traveling to camp by trainand from camp by coach and returning to camp via coach (both legs of the journey will have a team of leaders supervising).
-More specific travel arrangements will be forwarded to campers and parents prior to camp.
+We will be travelling to camp by train and returning from camp via coach.
+Travel will be supervised by leaders on both parts of the journey.
+More specific travel arragnements will be forwarded to campers and parents closer to camp.
 Please [contact](/#contact) us if there is any reason you need to travel separately to or from camp.

 ## Pricing